pap3rhat/visualization-tools/README.md

 ### Prerequisites
 Everything got implemented and tested using the Unity editor version *2021.3.12f1* and a simple 3D core project base using the *built-in render pipeline*. <br />
-XR support got tested using the Mock HMD Loader.
+XR support got tested using the Mock HMD Loader inside the Editor(!).
 Both render modes (multi pass, single pass instanced) were tested and functioning.
 The GUI elements in *visu-tools project* might not work with XR, however, as *visu-tools project* only shows an example usage, that is fine. <br />
 If anything does not work for you, be sure to check if your set-up is any different.
 Especially other render pipelines might have problems!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>